shaack/cm-chessboard/README.md

 - Uses SVG for rendering
 - No jQuery needed, just vanilla JavaScript in ECMAScript 6 syntax

-> [Firefox will support JS Modules in future](https://bugzilla.mozilla.org/show_bug.cgi?id=1438139), from release 60 (coming in May 2018).
+> A note on ES6 support in Firefox: [Firefox will support JS Modules in future](https://bugzilla.mozilla.org/show_bug.cgi?id=1438139), from release 60 (coming in May 2018).
 For now, in current versions of Firefox, the [browser-es-module-loader](https://github.com/ModuleLoader/browser-es-module-loader) polyfill is used.
 Its works, but not very fast.
 This problem will vanish in May.

 ## Demo and Repository